Cedar Rapids, Iowa Population 2019

 Cedar Rapids History

 The area that is now Cedar Rapids was originally inhabited by the Sac and Fox tribes.
 The first settler arrived in 1838 and was named Columbus.
 The city was renamed in 1841, with the name derived from the rapids of the nearby Cedar River.
-The island that is centered in the river is called May's Island and it has an interesting history all of its own.
+The island that is centered in the river is called May's Island, and it has a fascinating history all of its own.
 By the end of the 1840s, Cedar Rapids was incorporated, and it grew through the annexation of Kingston.

-The city’s population really began to grow in the late 1800s with the construction of the Sinclair meatpacking company, which brought jobs to the residents of Cedar Rapids.
+The city’s population began to grow in the late 1800s with the construction of the Sinclair meatpacking company, which brought jobs to the residents of Cedar Rapids.
 In more recent years, the city’s economy has been based around corn and grain processing, providing thousands of jobs to residents.
-Other companies that also have set up shop in the city, including Quaker Oats, General Mills, Cargil, Nordstrom and Toyota Financial Services.
+Other companies that also have set up shop in the city, including Quaker Oats, General Mills, Cargill, Nordstrom, and Toyota Financial Services.